 Oliver, oil on copper, 2.25″ x 2.25″

 Many of my commissioned portraits are given as gifts.
 And while I enjoy creating each and every painting I make, those made for an unsuspecting recipient are made with an extra element of excitement and joy in the air.
 The charming Oliver was carefully captured in oils as a gift for his owner’s birthday.
 His owner’s sister, who commissioned the painting, was a big fan of Ollie, and I’m very grateful for the commission.
-Check out the painting of Oliver, as well as a few other animal portraits, in their beginning stages.

-See Oliver’s first coat of paint in one of my On the Easel blog posts featuring works in progress.
+See the pet portrait miniature of Oliver’s first coat of paint in one of my On the Easel blog posts featuring works in progress.
 I work in a traditional lean to fat method that ensures my paintings will survive for hundreds of years and this first thin coat is essential to the process.
 To see more finished paintings, please take a look at my pet portraits gallery and my human portraits gallery.
 And if you’re interested in commissioning a portrait for of your own, take a look at my commissions page to learn my process and contact me to get started!

 “I LOVE him!!!!
 Ollie looks perfect.
 Thank you Rebecca for all your patience and guidance.
 You are a talented artist with a true eye.
 And best of all I KNOW my sister will love it!
 It’s a given….”